Jack Leswick: Suspicious death

 Leswick died in the off-season after the 1933–34 season.
 His body was found in the Assiniboine River without his wallet or other valuables.
 Leswick's death was ruled either a suicide or accident by the Winnipeg Coroner.

 Personal life

-Two of Leswick's brothers, Pete and Tony, played in the NHL.
-Pete played briefly with the New York Rangers and Boston Bruins and Tony spent 12 seasons in the NHL with the New York Rangers, Chicago Black Hawks, and Detroit Red Wings.
-Tony won the Stanley Cup three times with Detroit in 1952, 1954, and 1955.
+Two of Leswick's brothers, Pete and Tony, also played in the NHL.
 Leswick's nephew is former Major League Baseball player Lenny Dykstra.